Stakeholders’ report: Key messages

 Leaders should consider innovative models to address specific challenges in making social workers digitally ready.
 For instance, principal social workers can be the link between technical and service delivery teams, clinical commissioning groups and local authorities can jointly fund social worker posts aimed at driving the use of digital technology in service.

 Educators (e.g. universities and higher education institutes (HEIs)) Open

-Over 90 per cent of respondents to the project survey reported that their social work training did not prepare them for digital readiness in practice.
-While student social workers use digital technologies, the skills and knowledge gained within education are not being transferred to practice.
+Majority of respondents to the project survey reported that their social work training did not prepare them for digital readiness in practice.
+This included 25% (very unhelpful), 27% (unhelpful) and 37% (neither helpful or unhelpful).
+Thus, while student social workers use digital technologies, this survey finding suggest that the skills and knowledge they gain within education settings are not being transferred to practice.

 Qualifying social work programmes should ensure that newly qualified social workers are digitally ready for practice and are able to engage with the risks and opportunities of digital technologies.

 HEIs should ensure that student social workers receive training in digital capabilities as stipulated in the Professional Capabilities Framework.
 The use of A Health and Care Digital Capabilities Framework can ensure consistency across all social work training courses

 HEIs and teaching partnerships should develop CPD programmes in digital capabilities, identifying which specialist skills are required for some distinct social work roles – for instance in criminal justice, youth offending, online safeguarding.

 EbE with specific needs should be involved in training students about how particular technologies benefit them - for instance communication aids with people with learning disability and adults diagnosed with dementia, videos and apps with Looked After Children, and assistive technology that empowers blind people.